 German Research Foundtation - DFG (2008-2014)

-This research work is integrated in the DFG Priority Programme "Tibetan Plateau: Formation - Climate - Ecosystems (TiP)" and will be supported through the bundle project "Landscape and Lake-System Response to Late Quaternary Monsoon Dynamics on the Tibetan Plateau - Northern Transect".
+This research work was integrated in the DFG Priority Programme "Tibetan Plateau: Formation - Climate - Ecosystems (TiP)" and was supported through the bundle project "Landscape and Lake-System Response to Late Quaternary Monsoon Dynamics on the Tibetan Plateau - Northern Transect".

-• Bernd Wünnemann & Yongzhan Zhang, School of Geography and Oceanography, Nanjing University, China.
+- Prof. Dr. Bernd Wünnemann & Dr. Yongzhan Zhang, Nanjing University, China.

-• Kai Hartmann, Free University Berlin, Geography Department, Berlin, Germany.
+- Dr. Kai Hartmann, Free University Berlin, Germany.

-• Frank Lehmkuhl & Dr. Georg Stauch, Technical University Aachen, Geography Department, Aachen, Germany.
+- Prof. Dr. Frank Lehmkuhl & Dr. Georg Stauch, Technical University Aachen, Germany.

 Lake-catchment interactions are important processes to decipher climate and non-climate controlled signals along sediment cascades.
 As part of a bundle project, two lake systems on the northern Tibetan Plateau were studied and analysed for the relationship between lacustrine depositional environment and the influence of monsoon climate since the late glacial to Holocene stage.
 The project was directed towards the interpretation of allogenic materials in lake sediments, related to changes in runoff, and the mineralogy and geochemistry of endogenic carbonate phases, which reflect the supply of dissoved elements to the lake.

 Lake Donggi Cona on the northeastern Tibetan Plateau was mainly controlled by the monsoon system during the Holocene, although non-climatic forcing by tectonic tectonic events crucially influenced the hydrological system by a change from a closed to an open system.